 Causes of Autism and Mental Retardation

-The roots of Autism are initially unknown, but significant numbers of studies begun to learn how it develops.
+The roots of Autism are initially unknown, but significant numbers of studies have begun to learn how it develops.

 Autistic people may also change crucial areas of their brains that impact their speech and behavior.
 Environmental factors play a role in the development of ASD, although doctors have not yet confirmed a link.

--Hereditary factors are also a cause of Mental Retardation—an inherited abnormality of the genes, such as Fragile X Syndrome.
+- Hereditary factors are also a cause of Mental Retardation—an inherited abnormality of the genes, such as Fragile X Syndrome.

--Problems during pregnancy.
+- Problems during pregnancy.
 Intellectual disability can result when the fetus does not develop properly.

--Problems at birth.
+- Problems at birth.
 For example, if a baby has problems during labor and delivery, such as not getting enough oxygen.

--Certain types of diseases or toxins.
+- Certain types of diseases or toxins.

--Iodine Deficiency, affecting approximately 2 billion people in the world.
+- Iodine Deficiency affects approximately 2 billion people in the world.

--Malnutrition is a common cause of degraded intelligence.
+- Malnutrition is a common cause of degraded intelligence.